All Episodes

 It's a cycle.

-But um they make they make them to market demand.
+But they make them to market demand.

-They they do.
+They do.

-And it's it's a fascinating, it's it's a complicated business, very obviously.
+It's a complicated business, very obviously.

 Mary Ellen, I have to run.

-Eagles quarterback Donovan McNabb says he did not know that um football games in the NFL could end in a tie.
+Eagles quarterback Donovan McNabb says he did not know that football games in the NFL could end in a tie.

 The media has got to start telling this guy more stuff.